uhedman/wordhuntle/README.md

 ## License

 This project is for personal learning purposes and is not intended for commercial use.
 No license is provided for this project.

----

-Feel free to adapt and modify this template as needed to accurately reflect your project's objectives and your personal learning journey.
-Enjoy your exploration of React and web development!